sst/sst/README.md

 ### Linting your code

 Your code is automatically linted when building or deploying.
 If you'd like to customize the lint rules, add a `.eslintrc.json` in your project root.
 If you'd like to turn off linting, add `*` to an `.eslintignore` file in your project root.

+## Example Project

+We use SST as a part of the [Serverless Stack guide](https://serverless-stack.com).
+We build a [simple notes app](http://demo2.serverless-stack.com/) in the guide and the backend for it is created using Serverless Framework and CDK with SST.
+You can check out the repo here — [serverless-stack-demo-api](https://github.com/AnomalyInnovations/serverless-stack-demo-api).

 ## Migrating From CDK